-While this functionality has initially been defined in theory, our team is actively working on designing concrete instantiations for practical purpose.
+While this functionality has initially been defined in theory, our team has been very active in designing concrete instantiations for practical purposes.

-3.4.
+3.3.
 Security amidst Concurrency on the Internet

-Cryptographic protocols that are secure when executed in isolation, can be completely insecure when multiple such instances are executed concurrently (as is unavoidable on the Internet) or when used as a part of a larger protocol.
+Cryptographic protocols that are secure when executed in isolation can become completely insecure when multiple such instances are executed concurrently (as is unavoidable on the Internet) or when used as a part of a larger protocol.
 For instance, a man-in-the-middle attacker participating in two simultaneous executions of a cryptographic protocol might use messages from one of the executions in order to compromise the security of the second - Lowe's attack on the Needham-Schroeder authentication protocol and Bleichenbacher's attack on SSL work this way.
 Our research addresses security amidst concurrent executions in secure computation and key exchange protocols.

 Secure computation allows several mutually distrustful parties to collaboratively compute a public function of their inputs, while providing the same security guarantees as if a trusted party had performed the computation.
-Potential applications for secure computation include anonymous voting as well as privacy-preserving auctions and data-mining.
+Potential applications for secure computation include anonymous voting, privacy-preserving auctions and data-mining.
 Our recent contributions on this topic include

-- new protocols for secure computation in a model where each party interacts only once, with a single centralized server; this model captures communication patterns that arise in many practical settings, such as that of Internet users on a website, - 2. and efficient constructions of universally composable commitments and oblivious transfer protocols, which are the main building blocks for general secure computation.
+- new protocols for secure computation in a model where each party interacts only once, with a single centralized server; this model captures communication patterns that arise in many practical settings, such as that of Internet users on a website, and - 2. efficient constructions of universally composable commitments and oblivious transfer protocols, which are the main building blocks for general secure computation.